GiuMangiaracina/Thesis/README.md

 The algorithm uses some ML techiniques, and it is capable of adapting to the changes of the environment.
 Consequently, it is suitable for dynamic environments, as Fog Computing.

-For the implementation, the applications and the tools used run in the form of containerized applications, based on Docker containers.
+For the implementation, the applications and the tools used run in the form of containerized applications, based on built Docker IMGs.
-An application is composed by three main parts: the processing component (Spark computation), the decision system and the monitoring system. the latters are implemented through in Python programs.
+An application is considered as composed by three main parts: the processing component (Spark computation), the decision system and the monitoring system.
+The latters (and in general all the system) are implemented through Python programs which resides within the containers of the spark instances.

 In order to implement the algorithm and configure the environment and its properties, an instance of a mySQL database server is used, accessible from a phpMyAdmin application.